Symbolic operator representation

 Returns:

-a dict mapping from instruction to per-box cost.
+a dict mapping from statement to per-box cost.
 Each per-box cost is represented by a numpy.ndarray or pyopencl.array.Array of shape (nboxes,), where the ith entry represents the cost of all stages for box i.

-scipy_op(actx: PyOpenCLArrayContext, arg_name, dtype, domains=None, **extra_args)[source]#
+scipy_op(actx: PyOpenCLArrayContext, arg_name, dtype, domains=None, **extra_args)[source]

 Parameters: